 What is an Introductory Distance Ride

 ACTRA ride managers can host rides with a maximum distance of 20 miles.
 These rides are designated as Introductory Rides with the intention of offering riders a starting point of entering the sport of distance riding.
-IDRs are to be ridden at 5 miles per hour plus an additional 10 minutes for the halfway check.
+IDRs are to be ridden at 4 or 5 miles per hour (decided by Ride Management) plus an additional 10 minutes for the halfway check.
 Competitors may complete the marked trail up to 15 minutes either side of the established ride time, without penalty.
 Even horses up to maximum time faults are still eligible for mileage provided that they pass the final exam, but are not eligible for placing.
 The ACTRA Introductory Distance Ride is judged using the same conditioning score sheet as that used on a Competitive Trail Ride.